-As the Group with two underlying businesses mentioned above began its operations October 1, 2021, the results below mainly reflect operational performance for the three-month period ended December 31, 2021.
-Please refer to the section below where management explained the developments for the goodwill, borrowings and operational performance.
+The results below reflect performance for the twelve-month year ended December 31, 2022.
+As the Group began its operations October 1, 2021, with two business segments, the comparable results below mainly reflect operational performance for the three-month period ended December 31, 2021.